wdcqc/WaveFunctionDiffusion/README.md

 __Q: Why choose Starcraft as the target, comparing to other tile-based games?__

 A: It's only because I'm more familiar with starcraft.
-I believe it would also be interesting for like RPG Maker and Super Mario Maker, but I would have no idea where to get the _dataset_.
+It would also be interesting for like RPG Maker and Super Mario Maker, but I would have no idea where to get the _dataset_.

 __Q: How is this algorithm related to quantum physics?__